 Not all SIMs going into the market these days have the form of a “card”.
 The size of the very first SIMs has shrunk and shrunk over the years.
 Some SIMs these days come in the form of Surface Mounted Devices (SMDs) or even just chips (being embedded into a watch); security and functionality are the important factors.
 So TC SET is now considering Secure Elements of which smart cards are just a special case.
 Secure Elements can, for instance, also be incorporated into a System on Chip (SoC) solution as the current work of TC SET shows.

 Our Role & Activities

-The ETSI Smart Card Platform
+The ETSI Smart Card Platform (UICC)

-TC SCP was set up in 2000, to create a central focus point for the standardization of a common IC card platform for mobile telecommunication systems, allowing the participation from companies not necessarily involved in GSM & 3GPPTM standards.
+TC SCP was set up in April 2000 (renamed to TC SET in January 2022), to create a central focus point for the standardization of a common IC card platform for mobile telecommunication systems, allowing the participation from companies not necessarily involved in GSM & 3GPPTM standards.

 3GPP work on SIM card and USIM evolution

 The 3GPP Core Network and Terminals experts in Working Group CT6 - is responsible for work on the SIM (used by 2G), the USIM (Universal SIM) for 3GPP systems (3G, 4G(LTE), 5G) and the ISIM (IM Services Identity Module) for the IMS domain and the HPSIM (Hosting Party Subscription Identity Module) for H(e)NB.